 Applying aspirin directly to teeth helps get rid of toothaches

 Do not do this!
 Aspirin does not work that way; it is effective only when it enters the bloodstream.
-Even worse, Dr. Kitts and Dr. Hewett remind us that when aspirin comes into contact with teeth, it can actually cause more pain from an acid burn.
+Even worse, Dr. Kitts reminds us that when aspirin comes into contact with teeth, it can actually cause more pain from an acid burn.
 Think about it—would you rub an aspirin tablet on your back for a muscle ache?
 Probably not.

 Dental myths can do serious harm when allowed to spread.
 At Soundview Family Dental, want everyone in Edmonds to have healthy, beautiful smiles, so please pass this information along, and let us know if you have any questions about how to properly care for your teeth.